 Project management tools can help lawyers with ongoing, chaotic, unpredictable workflows.
-Nicole Clark points to five applications to consider for the task.
+Nicole Clark points to nine applications to consider for the task.

 In 1931, Neil H. McElroy at Procter & Gamble circulated a memo that envisioned an employee who would be responsible for every facet of brand development — everything from tracking sales to advertising, promotion and product development.
 Over the years, predictions have proliferated, with many anticipating that these product managers would come to replace project managers.

 Those predictions have fallen flat across the legal sector.
 Instead, in the past decade, the popularity of legal project management has grown exponentially.
 Offering a legal service is, of course, quite different from developing a new disinfectant, or building a software application or a material object.
 Few legal projects resemble the step-by-step processes involved in offering a good rather than a service.
 This is why legal project management is turning into a field of its own, innovating industry-specific techniques for improving client service and efficiency, in ways that increase client involvement and transparency.